 I have a bit of a love/hate relationship with Yes Paste still.
 It is similar to a soft glue stick and is messy to use.
 I like it when I have a large sheet of cardstock or bigger element to glue down but I don’t like to use it on tiny bits because whatever leaks out from my application does show when it dries.
 You can wipe it off with a damp cloth but who has time for that.
 It’s a newer art supply for me so maybe it will grow on me / I’ll get better at using it but it does have a place for big elements.

 YES Paste – This all-purpose, layflat, white glue won’t buckle paper.
 It’s used by many professionals, including bookbinders, printers, libraries, and greeting and sample card makers.
 Yes Stikflat Glue is an acid-free, smooth flowing adhesive, and is permanently flexible.
 Low odor and easy clean-up.Here’s what Dick Blick Art has to say about it.

 Art Journal Adhesive

-If you are most interested in straight up mixed media art journaling then the go-to “glue” of choice isn’t really glue at all but a couple of art mediums.
+If you are most interested in straight-up mixed media art journaling then the go-to “glue” of choice isn’t really glued at all but a couple of art mediums.
 Art journaling consists of mostly creating art reflecting your moods or current events or words of encouragement for yourself.
 Many artists like to write down whatever is bothering them on the bottom layer with a mind dump approach like Julia Cameron describes in her Morning Pages books and then cover that layer with collage.
 Depending on the types of collage that make up the second layer, you’ll use an art medium to stick things down rather than glue.
-Many art supplies don’t work as well over glue and the mediums create a surface with tooth so the mixed media supplies
+Many art supplies don’t work as well over the glue and the mediums create a surface with tooth so the mixed media supplies